TsikaAndreas/moodle-local_securitypatcher/README.md

 # local_securitypatcher

 The **local_securitypatcher** plugin simplifies the process of applying and managing security patches within your Moodle Learning Management System (LMS).
-With this plugin, effortlessly import security patch diff files from the official Moodle security announcements.
+With this plugin, effortlessly import security patch files from the official Moodle security announcements site.

 ### Key Features:
 - **Effortless Patch Import:** Easily import security patch diff files from official Moodle announcements into your platform.